phil-martin-research/phil-martin-research.github.io/papers.md

 De Palma, A., Sanchez-Ortiz, K., **Martin, P. A.**, Chadwick, A., Gilbert, G., Bates, A. E., Purvis, A. (2018).
 Challenges with Inferring How Land-Use Affects Terrestrial Biodiversity: Study Design, Time, Space and Synthesis.
 Advances in Ecological Research, 58, 163. doi: 10.1016/bs.aecr.2017.12.004

 **Martin, P. A.**, Newton, A. C., Cantarello, E., & Evans, P. M.* (2017).
 Analysis of ecological thresholds in a temperate forest undergoing dieback.
 PLOS One. doi:10.1371/journal.pone.0189578.
-Citations: 7

 Evans, P. M£, Newton, A. C., Cantarello, E., **Martin, P. A.**, Sanderson, N., Jones, D. L., Fuller, L. (2017).
 Thresholds of biodiversity and ecosystem function in a forest ecosystem undergoing dieback.
 Scientific Reports, 7(January), 1–9. doi:10.1038/s41598-017-06082-6

 Cantarello, E., Newton, A., **Martin, P.A.**, Evans, P.*, Gosal, A.*, & Lucash, M. (2017).
 Quantifying resilience of multiple ecosystem services and biodiversity in a temperate forest landscape.
 Ecology and Evolution, 00, 1–15. doi:10.1002/ece3.3491